syncfusion-content/javascript-docs/js/OlapClient/Data-Binding.md

     </services>
 </system.serviceModel>

 The endpointBehaviors contain all the behaviors for an endpoint.
-You can link each endpoint to the respective behavior only using this name property.
+You can link each endpoint to the respective behavior only by using this name property.

 {% highlight xml %}